zacharesmer/DEF-CON-32-Badge/Readme.md

 A launcher and some programs for the DC32 badge.
 Highlights:

 - Universal IR remote
+- Wav file player (8 bit unsigned only, see below for an ffmpeg command to convert to this)
+- PNG viewer (8 bit per color RGB and attempts 8 bit per color RGBA but ignores the alpha part)
 - Drawing app with IR messaging
 - Blinky Lights